experimentarium/times/docs/part-2/04-special-processes.md

 However, both types of CHP systems often additionally support so-called reduction operation, where the turbine can be by-passed, whereby all the steam is directed to a heat exchanger for producing heat.
 As a result, in a back-pressure turbine system, the ratio of heat production to electricity production may in such systems vary from the fixed value to infinity, and in a pass-out turbine system it may vary from zero to infinity.

 All these different cases are illustrated in {numref}`chp-characteristics` below, which shows the relations between heat and electricity production in different modes of a flexible CHP system, of which the back-pressure turbine system is a special case.
-Taking into account that thermal power plants usually have a minimum stable operation level, the operating area of the fixed back-pressure turbine system is represented by the line E--F in the Figure.
-The corresponding operating area of a pass-out turbine system (without reduction operation) is represented by the polygon A--B--F--E. In some cases the turbine characteristics require a minimum level of heat production in proportion to electricity, and with such a constraint the feasible operating area is reduced to C--D--F--E. Finally, with a reduction operation the feasible operating area is expanded to the polygon C--D--F--H--G--E in the Figure.
+Taking into account that thermal power plants usually have a minimum stable operation level, the operating area of the fixed back-pressure turbine system is represented by the line E--F in {numref}`chp-characteristics`.
+The corresponding operating area of a pass-out turbine system (without reduction operation) is represented by the polygon A--B--F--E. In some cases the turbine characteristics require a minimum level of heat production in proportion to electricity, and with such a constraint the feasible operating area is reduced to C--D--F--E. Finally, with a reduction operation the feasible operating area is expanded to the polygon C--D--F--H--G--E in {numref}`chp-characteristics`.
 Similarly, the operating area of a back-pressure turbine system with a reduction operation capability would be expanded to E--F--H--G.

 Denoting the electrical efficiency in the full condensing mode (point B) by $η_B$, the total efficiency in the full CHP mode (point F) by $η_F$, the heat-to-power ratio (inverse slope of line E--F) by $R$, and the slope of the iso-fuel line (B--F) by $S$, we can easily write the relations between these as follows: